Vidhimaheshwari013/Cloud-Computing/Networking.md

 Open vSwitch is a powerful tool for building scalable and flexible networking solutions in virtualized and cloud environments.
 Its support for SDN and various network management protocols makes it a preferred choice for modern networking challenges.

+# Route Table
+ A Route Table is a set of rules, called routes, that determines the path network traffic takes within a Virtual Private Cloud (VPC) or a network.
+In cloud environments, route tables are used to define how data flows between subnets, the internet, and external networks.
+By controlling these routes, you can specify where traffic from each subnet should be directed, such as to an Internet Gateway, Virtual Private Gateway, or other subnets.

+# Internet Gateway
+An Internet Gateway (IGW) is a cloud networking component that allows resources within a Virtual Private Cloud (VPC) to access the internet and be accessible from the internet.
+It provides a path for traffic between the internet and the VPC, enabling inbound and outbound communication.
+The Internet Gateway is essential for connecting public-facing resources, such as web servers, to external users.

+# Virtual private Gateway
+It can be a physical or software appliance.
+The anchor on the AWS side of the VPN connection is called a virtual private gateway.
+The following diagram shows your network, the customer gateway, the VPN connection that goes to the virtual private gateway, and the VPC.

+# Elastic Load balancer
+Elastic Load Balancing (ELB) is a load-balancing service for Amazon Web Services (AWS) deployments.
+ELB automatically distributes incoming application traffic and scales resources to meet traffic demands.